nativefairie/Parking-App/README.md

 When checking in you will recieve an email with the current parking spot you're on and estimated time of staying.

-If unfortunatelly you scratched someone's car you can view informations such as phone number of that person.
+If unfortunatelly you scratched someone's car you can view informations such as email of that person to contact him/her.

 Parking spot's color map
 ------------------------